Veteran Crisis LineGive Us Feedback

 0103 Definitions

-Accounting Classification Structure – The categorization of accounting data along several dimensions allowing the retrieval, summarization, and reporting of information in a meaningful way.
+Accounting Classification Structure (ACS) – The categorization of accounting data along several dimensions allowing the retrieval, summarization, and reporting of information in a meaningful way.

-Agency Location Code (ALC) – A numeric symbol assigned by Treasury to identify an agency accounting and/or reporting office.
+Agency Location Code (ALC) –A numeric symbol assigned by Treasury to identify an agency accounting and/or reporting office.

 Direct Obligation – An obligation financed by appropriations, in contrast to reimbursable obligations.